“Sex offenders are actually overwhelmingly white”

 Information gathered from the two groups is presented in the table below:

-Among the group providing complete details, 38 per cent were white, 26 per cent Asian (almost all of whom were of Pakistani origin) and 32 per cent were ‘unknown’.
+Among the group providing complete details, 38 per cent were white, 26 per cent Asian and 32 per cent were ‘unknown’.
 Mr Vaz quoted the White and unknown categories correctly, but appears to understate the proportion defined as Asian (he referred to ’20 per cent’).

 But this also excludes the offenders in ‘group 2′, for whom more data – albeit limited – was provided.
 Including these increases the proportion of offenders who were Asian and decreases the proportion who were White, which could dilute Mr Vaz’s point.